leg2015/Neural-Architecture-Search/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see our [LICENSE.md](https://github.com/leg2015/Neural-Architecture-Search/blob/master/LICENSE) for details

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+We would like to thank our professor, [Dr. Schrum](https://people.southwestern.edu/~schrum2/), for teaching AI this semester.